Nicolas Schöffer: Second creative period (1950-1986)

 Schöffer's main achievements emerged during the second creative period.
 The rapid execution of the idea, the speed of creation was his central concern.
 Cybernetics enabled the automation of the creative process and secured a satisfying speed of artistic production.
 The perception of the viewer was central to the concept of the works.
 His artistic practise is characterized by a harmonious combination of art, technology and science which requires teamwork.
 He left part of the creative process to his colleagues.
-In several cases he only created the algorithm an let the program conjure up the spectacle.
+In several cases he only created the algorithm and let the program conjure up the spectacle.
 On the other hand, he also envisaged a participatory art in which the recipient changes the work of art, redesigns it and thus becomes the creator of the work himself.
 He did not shy away from having some of his artworks mass-produced.
 He questioned the traditional function of art and designed a cybernetic city where art plays the major role and is the organisational principle of its functioning.

 Spatiodynamism (1950-1957)

 After a few initial sculptural works, Schöffer gave up the emphasized main view and created sculptures in which all views were of equal importance.
 He concentrated on the negative space within the sculpture and on the dynamic perception of the viewer as he/she moves around.
 The first sculptural works have a functionalist approach.
-Similar to the Russian Constructivists, Schöffer took industrial tasks as a source of inspiration.
-He planned semaphores, traffic signals, airport flight control signalling systems, clocks, power line pylons, etc.
+Similar to the Russian constructivists, Schöffer took industrial tasks as a source of inspiration.
+He planned semaphores, traffic signals, airport flight control signalling systems, clocks, power line pylons, among others.

 Later he abandoned real tasks and shaped the rhythm of the space.
 He concentrated on the negative space between the vertical and horizontal steel parts of the structure that was holding permanently fixed rectangular and circular plates.
 These were at first coloured, later uncoloured polished steel.
 All views of the sculptures became equally important.

 Schöffer was able to present himself to the public in his new role as a sculptor as early as 1950.
 The Galerie des deux Iles organized an exhibition entitled Schöffer Plasticien, the Galerie Harriet Hubbard Ayer presented the work of Schöffer and J.M.
 Savage entitled Les mobiles de l'Amour.
 In 1951 Schöffer took part in the Salon de la Jeune Sculpture.
 In 1952, the Gallery Mai showed an exhibitionthe to the public the title of which, Oeuvres Spatiodynamic, already contains the expression Spatiodynamic.

 He worked out the extensive theory of Spatiodynamism (1950-1957) that he explains in his first book.
 Most of the spaciodynamic Sculptures were still static, only a few of them were works of kinetic art.
-Spatiodynamic 27 called CYSP0 as well was the last piece of the series and a preparation to the creation of the first cybernetic sculpture of art history.
+Spatiodynamic 27 called CYSP0 was the last piece of the series and a preparation to the creation of the first cybernetic sculpture of art history.